krish918/hello-jenkins/README.md

 # hello-jenkins
 A simple repo to experiment Jenkins integration with Github.
-It contains a jenkinsfile which contain simple build steps.
+It contains a Jenkinsfile which contains simple build steps.